Ace6Rings/MUSIC-PLAYER/README.md

 ## Code
+### MAKE SURE TO READ THE CORRESPONDING README INCLUDED IN THE CODE DIRECTORY TO ACTUALLY BUILD IT.
 The backend of the code is built entirely by NORDIC, the company behind the NRF chips.
 I used their existing audio code so that I don't need to code my own (they have tens of thousands of lines of code)

 The gui and function is limited because I have not recieved my pcb yet, and won't know what will happen if i implement something more than audio playback and some config files.
 This will change once I get my pcb.